CloudplexPlatform/developer-community/applications/persistent volumes/labs/mysqlPv/mysqlPv.md

 In this lab, you will learn how to deploy a MySQL server using Cloudplex integrated Docker-Hub which will be used to pull pre-build MySQL image and use Persistent Volume to store data.

-#### Cloud Provider

-CloudPlex platform gives you the freedom of choosing you any cloud provider among these four (AWS, AZURE, GCP and DO).
-Please select any of them to proceed.

-#### Cloud Profile Credentials

-You have to provide your selected cloud credentials in order to further continue this lab.
-There are fields under each cloud provider tab, fill them out.

-Click on the **next** button on the top right corner.

 #### Add Application Info